 The Goshen College Men’s Chorus, founded in January of 2004, follows in the long tradition of GC male singing groups beginning with the men’s glee clubs and the Rambler Quartet of the early 1900s.
 Formed by the combined male voices of the Chorale and Chamber Choir, the Men’s Chorus performs music from all genres and time periods with special emphasis on sacred a cappella literature.
 The men perform in on-campus choral concerts and represent the college on periodic tours.

 Scott Hochstetler, Conductor

-As a scholar, his work on Vaughan Williams has been published by The Choral Journal.
-He is the co-author of the IPA Pronunciation Guide to Translations and Annotations of Choral Repertoire: German Texts, published by earthsongs, with a second book on French and Italian diction forthcoming.
+As a scholar, Hochstetler’s interests are choral diction and peace-themed choral masterworks.
+The Choral Journal has published his work on Vaughan Williams and federalism and he is also the co-author of Translations and Annotations of Choral Repertoire, Volume II: German Texts, IPA pronunciation guide, published by earthsongs, with a second book on French and Italian diction forthcoming.

 |Poor Man Laz’rus||Men’s Chorus||Spiritual, arr.
 Jester Hairston|

 |Ya Mariam||Men’s Chorus||Palestinian folk song, arr.
 Levi Smucker|